-Occupants of the vehicle broadsided tend to suffer the worst in the collision, because cars usually do not have safety features that are as effective against a side-collision as they do for a front-end collision.
+Occupants of the vehicle broadsided tend to suffer the worst in the collision because cars usually do not have safety features that are as effective against a side-impact collision as they do for a front-end collision.
 In particular, seat belts and airbags aren’t as effective in preventing injury during broadside collisions.

-In this blog post we explore broadside collisions, including where they most commonly occur, why intersections are dangerous, and common causes of broadside collisions.
+In this blog post, we explore broadside collisions, including where they most commonly occur, why intersections are dangerous, and common causes of broadside collisions.
 Having an in-depth understanding of these deadly crashes can help you avoid falling victim to one when you travel on Washington’s streets and highways.

 Intersections are where motor vehicles cross paths most often, making them the most common location for broadside collisions.
 It shouldn’t be surprising that intersections are among the most dangerous spots on roads and highways.
 In fact, you might notice an increase in roundabouts at intersections because they keep traffic flowing smoothly, reducing the number of accidents.
 Some distinctive features related to driving through intersections increase their danger.
 These features include:

 According to the FHWA, about 20 percent of all traffic deaths and 40 percent of all traffic accident-related injuries occur at intersections, making them the agency’s focus to improve road safety.
-The FHWA also reports that almost 50 percent of traffic accidents that occur at intersections are angular collisions, making them the most frequently occurring type of motor vehicle accident at intersections.
+The FHWA also reports that almost 50 percent of traffic accidents that occur at intersections are angular or broadside collisions, making them the most frequently occurring type of motor vehicle accident at intersections.

 When you include Washington’s rural areas, the vast majority of the state’s intersections do not have traffic signals, stop signs, or any other type of traffic control device.
 Uncontrolled intersections present extra danger and a greater chance for a broadside collision to occur.
 Yet, controlled intersections also have their share of accidents.
 This can be a result of careless drivers or poor engineering.

 Engineers who design and build roads and city planners spend ample time considering the best traffic control devices for a particular intersection.
-Sometimes planners make the wrong choice concerning signs and signals.
+Sometimes, planners make the wrong choice concerning signs and signals.
 The factors that influence traffic control device decisions at intersections include:

-City planners and engineers who miss the mark and don’t decide on traffic control devices that meet the need of an intersection put drivers at a higher risk of broadside collisions and other traffic accidents.
-Other engineers or planning failures that can also lead to a broadside collision include:
+City planners and engineers who fail to place the proper traffic control devices at an intersection put drivers at a higher risk of broadside collisions and other traffic accidents.
+Other mistakes and planning failures that can also lead to a broadside collision include:

 Many different scenarios might lead to a broadside collision at an intersection, including driver-related causes, mechanical failures, and environmental conditions.
 Some of the most common causes of broadside collisions include:

 Driving under the influence of drugs and alcohol can cause fatal traffic crashes, including broadside collisions.
 According to the Washington Traffic Safety Commission, drivers who mix drugs and alcohol are three times more likely to be involved in a fatal crash.
 Prescription drugs, even when taken as directed by a physician, can also impair a driver and potentially lead to a broadside collision.

 Distracted driving includes any activity that takes your attention away from the road, and it can lead to all types of traffic crashes, including broadside collisions.
 As previously mentioned, drivers need to process information at intersections to go through them safely.
-If they become distracted, they miss the information they need to process that can lead to a broadside collision.
+If they become distracted, they miss the information they need to process which can lead to a broadside collision.

 Drivers who don’t get enough rest suffer similar impairments as those who use drugs or alcohol.
-Truck drivers and shift workers are especially at risk for fatigued or drowsy driving because of demanding schedules.
+Truck drivers and shift workers are especially at risk for fatigued or drowsy driving because of their demanding schedules.
 Even those who regularly work the night shift are going against their internal time clock, which can cause fatigue.

 Drivers must slow their vehicles or completely stop when approaching intersections, especially when signals, stop signs, or other traffic control devices are present.
-Speeding interferes with vehicle control, making it more difficult for drivers to react to information coming at them as the near and go through an intersection.
+Speeding interferes with vehicle control, making it more difficult for drivers to react to information coming at them as they approach and go through an intersection.

 Visibility is crucial to avoiding a broadside collision when traveling through an intersection.
-The notorious rain and fog in the Seattle area can make it difficult for a driver to see an intersection, its traffic control devices, and others.
+The notorious rain and fog in the Seattle area can make it difficult for a driver to see an intersection, its traffic control devices, and other vehicles.
 Invisible intersections are extremely dangerous, especially when drivers must make a left-hand turn and cross oncoming traffic.